captainbrosset/devtools-tips/src/tips/en/see-viewport-size.md

     1. Hover over any node displayed in the DOM tree of the tool.
        On hover, rulers and the viewport size appear in the page temporarily.
     1. You can also click the **Show rulers** icon in the toolbar of the **Elements** tool to make the rulers and viewport size overlay permanent.

+⁕ In browsers with classic scrollbars, the number shown in the page by DevTools doesn't account for the scrollbar width, if there is one.
+The actual viewport width is about 15 to 17 pixels small than the number shown.